What to expect

 Below you will find a series of questions for you to consider before registering for an online course.
 This is to make certain that you are qualified to be a successful online learner.

-Do you have access to a computer with a reliable internet connection, a word processor, and a printer at home or at work?
+Do you have access to a computer with a reliable internet connection and a word processor?

 Would you feel comfortable learning without having face-to-face interaction with your instructor?

 Online courses take place via the internet.
-Courses have been designed to be delivered in an asynchronous format (anytime/anywhere – 24 hours/7 days a week).
-Thus, you will not have any face-to-face interaction with your instructor or classmates.
+Most courses have been designed to be delivered in an asynchronous format (anytime/anywhere – 24 hours/7 days a week).
+Thus, you will not have any face-to-face interaction with your instructor or classmates unless noted on the schedule of classes or in the course syllabus.
 However, there will be a great deal of interaction via e-mail and online discussions.
 Therefore, you are required to know how to send and receive e-mail messages with attachments before starting an online course.
 If you prefer face-to-face interaction with your instructor you should consider attending traditional classes on campus.

 Can you dedicate a minimum of six to eight hours per week to participate in the online learning environment?